All of us are pieces of our past; the people and experiences

 like gentle waves wash upon a shore.

-My Grandma, Irene, died when I was young.
+My Grandma, Agnes, died when I was young.

 A gentle angel; her legacy also spoke of an Irish jig.